Gradient-Type Methods For Decentralized Optimization Problems With Polyak-{\L}ojasiewicz Condition Over Time-Varying Networks: Conclusion

 In this paper, we studied the decentralized minimization problem with objective functions that satisfy Polyak-{\L}ojasiewicz condition (PL-condition), and the decentralized saddle-point problem with a structure of the sum, with objectives satisfying the two-sided PL-condition.
-For solving the minimization problem under consideration, we proposed a gradient descent type method with a consensus projection procedure and the inexact gradient of the cost function.
-In order to solve the considered saddle point problem, we proposed a generalization of the Multi-step Gradient Descent Ascent method with a consensus procedure, and inexact gradients of the objective function with respect to both variables.
-For the studied classes of the problems, we estimated the sufficient communication steps and iterations number to approach the required quality with respect to the function and the distance between the agent's vectors and their average Some results of the conducted numerical experiments are presented, which demonstrate the effectiveness of the proposed algorithm for the Robust Least Squares problem.
+For solving the minimization problem under consideration, we proposed a gradient descent type method with a consensus projection procedure and the inexact gradient of the objective function.
+To solve the considered saddle point problem, we proposed a generalization of the Multi-step Gradient Descent Ascent method with a consensus procedure, and inexact gradients of the objective function concerning both variables.
+For the studied classes of the problems, we estimated the sufficient communication steps and iterations number to approach the required quality concerning the function and the distance between the agent's vectors and their average some results of the conducted numerical experiments are presented, which demonstrate the effectiveness of the proposed algorithm for the least squares and robust least squares problems.

-\section{Proof of Lemma \ref{est_noise_lemma}}
+\section{Proof of Lemma \ref{est_noise_lemma}.}

 \begin{proof} Note, for the bias in $\overline{\widetilde{\nabla}} f(\overline{\mathbf{X}}^k)$ we proved in the main part the following estimation